Lake Howard (Winter Haven, Florida)

+History

 The Calusa were the first known people to live along this lake.
 The Seminole were later known to live and hunt along the lake.
 Lake Howard was first surveyed by Dr. John Westcott in 1849.
 He named the lake for his neighbors in Madison County, Florida, the Howard family.
 The lake, with its current name, appears in the first United States government maps of the area, published in 1854.

 Lake Howard became one of the first areas to be settled by newly arriving American and European settlers.
 Some of the oldest homes in the city of Winter Haven are located on the shores of Lake Howard.
 Beymer Memorial United Methodist Church, located on the north-east side of the lake, is one of the oldest buildings in Winter Haven.
 On the north side of Lake Howard is the residential neighborhood of Interlaken.
 This neighborhood is a designated U.S. Historic District, with over 50 homes on the National Register of Historic Places.

+Water Quality

 By the late 1960s, Lake Howard started to become polluted.
 The single biggest problem was that over-flow capacity lines for the Jan Phyll Village Waste Water Treatment Facility, which fed directly into Lake Howard.
 This meant that raw sewage was periodically sent directly into the lake.
 This problem was corrected in 1977, when the waste facility was re-designed.
 In 1980, an important restoration study was done on Lake Howard to improve the water quality.
 Over the preceding years, many other major scientific studies were conducted on Lake Howard, often building upon work done in previous studies.
 In 1995, Dr T.J.
 Whitmore conducted a major paleolimnological study on Lake Howard.
 By examining sediment core samples, he was able to evaluate historical changes in water levels and water quality in Lake Howard.
 Today, through conservation and restoration efforts, by the city, state, and federal government, the water quality of Lake Howard continues to improve.
 However, rapid urbanization around the lake threatens its future health.

+Nearby Locations

 Lake Howard is situated relatively close to the downtown area of Winter Haven.
 Lake Howard Drive, which circles the lake, is a busy thoroughfare in the city.
 The lake is surrounded by both residential and commercial properties.
 There are two public boats ramps which can be used to access the lake.
 The Lake Howard Boat Ramp West is located at the corner of Lake Howard Drive and Avenue B NW, and has a boat ramp and a fishing pier.
 Lake Howard Boat Ramp East is located at the corner of Lake Howard Drive and West Central Avenue, and has a boat ramp, fishing pier, parking area, and picnic area.